-The Statement of Financial Activities records net income for the year of £1,832,537 compared with £4,909,966 in the preceding year.
-This includes net gains on investments of £2,138,276 in the current year compared with £5,194,796 in the preceding year.
-As a result fund balances have increased from £37,046,026 to £38,878,563.
+The Statement of Financial Activities records net expenditure for the year of £2,034,826 compared with net income of £1,832,537 in the preceding year.
+This includes net losses on investments of £1,785,907 in the current year compared with gains of £2,138,276 in the preceding year.
+As a result, fund balances have decreased from £38,878,563 to £36,843,737.

-Total income was up by just under 2% at £1,218,260, due to higher legacies and higher investment income.
-The latter was mainly due to the transfer of our holding in the CCLA COIF Charities Investment Fund into income units.
-Our supporters kindly donated £402,284 (including gift aid), compared with last year's exceptionally generous total of £532,487 which was boosted by our Covid appeals.
+Total income was up by 22% at £1,482,933, arising from a combination of higher legacies and higher investment income.
+The latter was due to both higher distribution rates from our investment funds and higher interest rates on cash deposits.
+Our supporters kindly donated £376,247 (including gift aid).

-Expenditure on charitable activities increased from £1,229,669 to £1,251,550.
-Whilst grants awarded are down from £421,986 to £348,971 (although applications are now increasing), we are increasingly supporting doctors through other channels such as DocHealth, debt advice and the wellbeing platform.
-We also spent more on raising awareness, and on the research project into unmet need.
+Expenditure on charitable activities increased from £1,251,550 to £1,513,730 reflecting a 76% increase in grants awarded.
+We also continued to support doctors through other channels such as DocHealth, debt advice and the wellbeing platform, as well as overseeing the completion of the research project into unmet need.